 Explore the Arboretum

-Families who are really looking to explore the outdoors will enjoy the United States Arboretum.
+Families who are looking to explore the outdoors will enjoy the United States Arboretum.
 It's basically a huge park!

 Highlights include the beautiful Bonsai collection, various aquatic plants, the National Grove of State Trees, and the huge collection of Cherry Blossom trees.